Eastern Bengal and Assam: Administration

 The Viceroy represented the British monarch and the Lieutenant Governor was the chief administrator.
 Dacca was the provincial capital, with the Legislative Council and the High Court.
 Five commissioners acted under the Lieutenant Governor.

 The Eastern Bengal and Assam Legislative Council was composed of 40 members.
 Elected councillors included representatives of municipalities, district boards, Muslim electorates, the landowning gentry, the tea industry, the jute industry and the Port of Chittagong.
 Nominated members included government officials, educationists and commercial leaders.

 The High Court of Dacca was subordinate to the Judicial Committee of the Privy Council in London.

 Shillong was the summer capital of Eastern Bengal and Assam.

 There were 4 administrative divisions in the province, including the Assam Valley Division, Chittagong Division, Dacca Division, Rajshahi Division and the Surma Valley Division.
-There were a total of 30 districts, including Dacca, Mymensingh, Faridpur and Backergunge in Dacca Division, Tippera, Noakhali, Chittagong and the Hill Tracts in Chittagong Division, Rajshahi, Dinajpur, Jalpaiguri, Rangpur, Bogra, Pabna, Malda in Rajshahi Division, Sylhet, Cachar, the Khasi and Jaintia Hills, the Naga Hills and the Lushai Hills in Surma Valley Division, and Goalpara, Kamrup, the Garo Hills, Darrang, Nowgong, Sibsagar and Lakhimpur in Assam Valley Division.
+There were a total of 30 districts, including Dacca, Mymensingh, Faridpur and Backergunge in Dacca Division, Tippera, Noakhali, Chittagong and the Hill Tracts in Chittagong Division, Rajshahi, Darjeeling, Dinajpur, Jalpaiguri, Rangpur, Bogra, Pabna, Malda in Rajshahi Division, Sylhet, Cachar, the Khasi and Jaintia Hills, the Naga Hills and the Lushai Hills in Surma Valley Division, and Goalpara, Kamrup, the Garo Hills, Darrang, Nowgong, Sibsagar and Lakhimpur in Assam Valley Division.